andrlange/spring-resilience-handson/Readme.md

 ## Prerequisites

 - Mac, Linux or Windows
-- Java JDK 17 or 21
+- Java JDK 21
 - Maven 3.9.x
 - Docker Desktop
 - IntelliJ or VS-Code
 - Git Client
-- optional ab for stress testing
+- Apache ab for stress testing
+- Postman or other Tools to test APIs

 # what we want to build